 The perfect marriage of literary and speculative fiction for readers of Kazuo Ishiguro and NK Jemisin.

-When Freya Tanangco was ten, she dreamed of her mother’s death ten days before it happened.
-That’s when she realized she was a veker, someone with enhanced mental abilities and who is scorned as a result.
-Freya’s adult life has been spent in hiding: from the troubled literary legacy created by her author father, and from the scrutiny of a society that is hostile to vekers—people who, like her, have enhanced mental abilities.
+When Freya Tanangco was ten, she dreamed of her mother’s death days before it happened.
+Freya’s life since has been spent in hiding: from the troubled literary legacy created by her author father, and from the scrutiny of a society that is hostile to vekers—people who, like her, have enhanced mental abilities.

 When her prophetic dreams take a dangerous turn, Freya finds herself increasingly forced to sacrifice her own anonymity—and the fragile safety that comes with it—in order to protect those around her.

-Interwoven with themes of Filipino-Canadian and mixed-race identity, fantastical elements from Norse and Filipino mythology, and tarot card symbolism, The Quiet Is Loud is an intergenerational tale of familial love and betrayal, and what happens when we refuse to let others tell our stories for us.
+Interwoven with themes of Filipino Canadian and mixed-race identity, fantastical elements from Norse and Filipino mythology, and tarot card symbolism, The Quiet Is Loud is an intergenerational tale about the consequences of secrets and what happens when we refuse to let others tell our stories for us.

 “Samantha Garner’s rich prose deftly weaves together family politics, estrangement, and finding one’s own place in the world.
 A lovely exploration of friendship, and identity, and what it means to be truly accepted.”—Lindsay Zier-Vogel, author of Letters to Amelia